In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 YouTube is a Search Engine

-YouTube is one of the most popular search engines (along with Google).
+YouTube is among the most popular search engines (along with Google).

-And, if your video on YouTube covers a popular topic with the best keywords, it can be a goldmine for driving traffic to your website, creating brand awareness, increasing sales, and getting more recognition from Google.
+And, if your video on YouTube covers a popular topic with the best keywords, it can be a goldmine for driving traffic to your clinic’s website, creating brand awareness, increasing your patient base, and getting more recognition from Google.

-That is, if it’s properly optimized with a stellar SEO (search engine optimization) strategy.
+That is, if it’s appropriately optimized with a stellar SEO (search engine optimization) strategy.

 You Need to Think of YouTube Separate from Google